turingschool/backend-curriculum-site/module3/projects/terrificus.md

 * Use an agile process as you develop features
 * Configure a continuous integration server

+## <a name="meeting-schedule"></a> Meeting Schedule

+Projects with open ended requirements are frequently the most enjoyable and strongest projects at Turing.
+With the freedom comes the possibility of different opinions that lead to tension and possible conflict.
+Some of this tension can be good but it can also prevent a team from being productive.
+Use [this meeting template](../materials/terrificus_meeting_schedule) to use this tension in a positive way.
+Our goal is for every group to have made the difficult decisions by the end of day two and for everyone to be coding on day three.

 ## <a name="technical-expectations"> Technical Expectations

 Every project will be a bit different, but they need to share some